Do Wi-Fi boosters really work?

 A long-range router solution like Orbi may be a better investment than an old-school Wi-Fi booster.
 The latest mesh network packages like the Linksys Velop and Google Wifi are perfect for large houses with lots of bandwidth-hungry internet users.

 The NETGEAR Orbi uses a powerful tri-band router and a dedicated satellite to cover up to 4,000 square feet with strong Wi-Fi signal.

 Wireless technology has advanced a lot over the last few years.
 If your router doesn't support the latest Wi-Fi standards, you may not be getting the most out of your devices.
 If it's been a while since you've upgraded your router, it's worth considering a new one.
 Check out our wireless router buying guide as well as tips to building a stronger home Wi-Fi network to get started.

 We can help

-Want friendly, one-on-one help choosing the right networking gear for your home?
+Want friendly, one-on-one help choosing the right wireless booster for your home?
 Our expert Advisors can help.
 Call or chat with us today for free, personalized advice.
 Free lifetime tech support is included with every Crutchfield purchase.